Dakshin22/Schedule99/README.md

 (e.g. cancel 2)

+After each modification the new schedule will print.

 ## Merging an Event
 Any time a new event is added of the same name as an adjacent event, those two nodes will merge into one node.
 If the user's current schedule has two of the same event on either side of a FREE block, and adds an event of the same name in place of that FREE block, all three nodes will merge into one node.